Review · Other Supplements

 What you actually get

-Four core files, plus a few optional add-ons offered after you buy:
+Four core files, plus a funnel of upsells:

 • Main diet guide.
-Around 40 pages in French explaining the rules of the 2-week plan — mostly calorie control and food-pairing advice.
-It works in the short term because you’re eating less.
+Around 40 pages in French, explaining the rules of the 2-week plan.
+Mostly calorie restriction and food-combining advice, the kind of thing that works in the short term because you’re eating less, not because of any special metabolic trick.

 • 2-week meal plan.
 Daily menus with breakfast, lunch, dinner, and snacks.
 Simple, no exotic ingredients.
-Follow it and you’ll be in a deficit.
+If you follow it, you’ll be in a deficit.
 That’s the mechanism.

 • Workout guide.
-Bodyweight moves — squats, lunges, push-ups — to do alongside the diet.
-No equipment, so you can start at home.
+Bodyweight exercises — squats, lunges, push-ups — meant to be done alongside the diet.
+No equipment needed.
+It’s fine, but it’s not why you’re buying this.

 • Bonus recipe book.
-Mostly the same meals from the main guide, reorganized into a recipe format.
+Mostly the same meals from the main guide, reorganized.
+You’ll open it once and never again.

-After you buy, you’re offered three optional extras: a “detox” guide, a “maintenance” plan, and a “VIP coaching” offer.
-Each costs more.
-None are required — you can decline all three and keep the full core product for $33.
+After you buy, you’ll be offered three upsells: a “detox” guide, a “maintenance” plan, and a “VIP coaching” upsell.
+Each adds to the cost.
+None are necessary, and you can skip them all without losing the core product.

 What it costs and how the refund works

-$33 one-time at checkout.
+$33 one-time at the front-end checkout.
 No recurring billing surfaced when I tested the cart.
-The optional add-ons after purchase run about $27, $19, and $47 if you accept them — and you can decline all three and still get the main product.
+The upsells after purchase are $27, $19, and $47 respectively if you accept them — you can decline all three and still get the main product.

-ClickBank handles refunds: email support with your order ID within the window and the money is returned in a few business days.
-The vendor can’t slow-walk it.
+ClickBank handles refunds.
+Email their support with your order ID within 60 days and the refund hits in 3–7 business days.
+The vendor can’t slow-walk you.
+This is the one genuinely consumer-friendly part of the whole setup.

 Who should buy, who should skip